maptv/decalendar/docs/deciday.md

  30000-2
 ```

-Removing delimiters changes the units:
-- to milliday when precision mode is disabled
-- to centimilliday when precision mode is enabled
+Enabling precision mode and removing delimiters changes the units to centimilliday, otherwise the units are always millidays.
-Removing delimiters will often be paired with removing offsets.
+Removing delimiters will often be paired with removing offsets for a simpler, cleaner display.

 The display for HODT with the hour offset translated to centiday is precise down to decimillidays by default: